InterCooperative-Network/icn-v3/onboarding/README.md

 ## Monitoring and Observability

 This onboarding bundle is designed to work with the ICN v3 monitoring stack (Prometheus, Grafana).
 The bootstrap scripts configure monitoring endpoints, and the templates include the necessary settings for metrics exporters.

+For detailed monitoring setup instructions, see the [Monitoring README](../monitoring/README.md).

 ## Need Help?